itai421/logic-validator/README.md

 ```

 ## Usages
-Lets say for example that your are writing a program that manage the events of a conference hall.
+Lets say for example that your are writing a program that manages the events of a conference hall.

 Events are considered valid if:

  * The start date is before the end date.
- * The invitations number is less than max invitations number ( which is 600 ).
+ * The number of invitations is less than max number invitations ( which is 600 ).

 Without using *logic-validator* your validation function would probably look something like this: